Thank you for subscribing

 There’s no pot of gold at the end of this Rainbow, but the small town on the southern fringe of Victoria’s Mallee is still a hidden gem known as the 'Gateway to the Mallee.'

-The Mallee region is a destination in itself, as part of Victoria's great silo art trail and the tiny town of Patchewollock.
+The Mallee region is a destination in itself, as part of Victoria's great silo art trail, with the Albacutya Silo Art by Kitt Bennett a short distance from Rainbow.

 The colourfully named destination is situated at the edge of the Big Desert, and surrounded by desert lakes and vast Wimmera wilderness.
 It's also home to an impressive 23 murals depicting the life and history of the town’s pioneers.